|Fees||Look up fees|

+The subject builds on the skills base established in CHEM20020 Structure and Properties.
 The concepts of quantum chemistry, statistical mechanics, molecular interactions and reaction kinetics will lay the fundamentals for the discussion of chemical reactions involving various types of reactive intermediates.
 The application of molecular orbital theory will be used to understand the nature of pericyclic reactions and the concept of coordination in main group (including carbon) and transition metal elements.
 An investigation of inorganic reaction mechanisms will focus on transformations involving coordination and organometallic complexes of d-block metals.
 Discussion of synthetic aspects will cover methods for carbon-carbon bond formation and functional group transformations, as well as principles of catalysis involving transition metal complexes and their chemistry in synthetic and biological systems.

 Intended learning outcomes

 - Students will develop the conceptual framework needed to rationalise chemical reactivity in contexts ranging from isolated molecules, macromolecules to surface chemistry.

 - Learn important spectroscopic methods that underpin emerging areas of research in fields as diverse as materials science and biotechnology.

 - Upon completion, students will have obtained the chemical knowledge that enables them to successfully specialise in all different areas of chemical sciences.

 At the completion of this subject students should have developed the following generic skills:

 - the ability to comprehend complex concepts and effectively communicate this understanding to the scientific community and in a manner accessible to the wider community;

 - the ability to analyse and solve abstract technical problems;